Six Steps To Make The Transition To Freelancer Easier

 As a VBO, you don’t need some expensive degree to point to as evidence of your suitability for a particular job.
 But you do need a documented history of past work that demonstrates the value that you can deliver.

-Having a well-curated portfolio featuring your best work is an invaluable asset when it comes to landing clients.
+Having a well-curated portfolio featuring your best work is an invaluable asset when it comes to landing clients as a freelancer.

 Build a beautiful portfolio online and send the link out to prospective clients.
 And, look out for our upcoming post on portfolio strategy.

 Establishing good communication practices is essential for managing various clients as a VBO.
 Take advantage of existing, must-have tools that help facilitate easy and effective communication.
-Make video chat, instant-messaging and email regular parts of your communication strategy.
+Make video chat, instant-messaging and email regular parts of your communication strategy, as most freelancing work will incorporate these essentials at a minimum.

 Communicate often and be receptive to feedback.